 In the second quarter, the Trojans took advantage of some charity from the Little Lions.
 Chambersburg took six free throws and made all of them.
 That accounted for more than half of the Trojans' scoring in the second quarter and kept the game close.

 At the beginning of the second half, Chambersburg tied it at 27 on a jumper from sophomore Kaitlyn Rush.
 The Trojans then forced a turnover, and Darra Walker took advantage.
-She hit an impressive three from about a
+She hit an impressive three from about a foot behind the

 But that's when Irwin started to take over.
 Over the course of the next four minutes, Irwin knocked down 10 points.
 The entire Chambersburg team scored one in that time.

 "We didn't start out well with her," State College coach Bethany Irwin said.
 "She had to come out for a little bit (because of foul trouble), but at halftime, we adjusted and we tried to do a high-low action.
-She's pretty tough to stop
+She's pretty tough to stop one-on-one.

 In fact, State College made a series of adjustments at halftime that really sealed the victory.
 After Irwin took the lead to six, the Little Lions never looked back.
 Their defense picked up its game, switched to a 1-3-1 set and held Chambersburg to just four field goals through the entire second half.